H-DNA/MPiSC/report/chapters/background/index.typ

 The fan-out/fan-in pattern is another type of irregular application supported by the concurrent MPSC queue data structure.

-In this pattern, there's a big task that can be split into subtasks to be executed concurrently on some work nodes.
+In this pattern, there is a big task that can be split into subtasks to be executed concurrently on some work nodes.
 In the execution process, each worker produces a result set, each enqueued back to a result queue located on an aggregation node.
 The aggregation node can then dequeue from this result queue to perform further processing.
 Clearly, this result queue exhibits MPSC behavior.

 The fan-out/fan-in pattern exhibits less irregularity than the actor model, however.
 Usually, the worker nodes and the aggregation node are known in advance.
 The aggregation node can anticipate Send calls from the worker nodes.
-Still, there's a degree of irregularity that this pattern exhibits: How can the aggregation node know how many Send calls a worker node will issue?
+Still, there is a degree of irregularity that this pattern exhibits: How can the aggregation node know how many Send calls a worker node will issue?
 This is highly driven by the task and the data involved in this task, hence, we have the data-dependent control flow property.
 One can still statically calculate or predict how many Send calls a worker node will issue.
 Nevertheless, this is problem-specific.
 Therefore, the memory access pattern is somewhat unpredictable.
 Notice that if supported by a concurrent MPSC queue data structure, the fan-out/fan-in pattern is free from this burden of organizing the right amount of Send/Receive calls.
 Thus, combining with the MPSC queue, the fan-out/fan-in pattern becomes more general and easier to program.

 We have seen the role MPSC queues play in supporting irregular applications.
-It's important to understand what really comprises an MPSC queue data structure.
+It is important to understand what really comprises an MPSC queue data structure.

 == MPSC queue

 Multi-producer, single-consumer (MPSC) queue is a specialized concurrent first-in first-out (FIFO) data structure.
 A FIFO is a container data structure where items can be inserted into or taken out of, with the constraint that the items that are inserted earlier are taken out earlier.
-Hence, it's also known as the queue data structure.
+Hence, it is also known as the queue data structure.
 The process that performs item insertion into the FIFO is called the producer and the process that performs item deletion (and retrieval) is called the consumer.

 In concurrent queues, multiple producers and consumers can run concurrently.
 One class of concurrent FIFOs is the MPSC queue, where one consumer may run in parallel with multiple producers.

-The reasons we're interested in MPSC queues instead of the more general multi-producer, multi-consumer (MPMC) queue data structures are that (1) high-performance and high-scalability MPSC queues are much simpler to design than MPMCs while (2) MPSC queues are powerful enough to solve certain problems, as demonstrated in @irregular-applications.
+The reasons we are interested in MPSC queues instead of the more general multi-producer, multi-consumer (MPMC) queue data structures are that (1) high-performance and high-scalability MPSC queues are much simpler to design than MPMCs while (2) MPSC queues are powerful enough to solve certain problems, as demonstrated in @irregular-applications.
 The MPSC queue in actuality is an irregular application in and of itself:
 - Unpredictable memory access: As a general data structure, the MPSC queue allows any process to enqueue and dequeue at any time.
 By nature, its memory access pattern is unpredictable.
 - Data-dependent control flow: The consumer's behavior is entirely dependent on whether and which data is available in the MPSC queue.
 The execution paths of MPSC queues can vary, based on the queue contention i.e. some processes may back off or retry some failed operations; this scenario often arises in lock-free data structures.
 As an implication, some irregular applications can actually "push" the "irregularity burden" to the distributed MPSC queue, which is already designed for high performance and fault tolerance.
 This provides a comfortable level of abstraction for programmers that need to deal with irregular applications.